cfurrow/cfurrow.github.io/_drafts/how-i-evernote.md

 >
 > What? nil?
 How is that even possible?
 Time to do some spelunking in the history code again.

-"Writing all those manual timestamps is stupid and tedius."
+"Writing all those manual timestamps is stupid and tedious."
 Yeah, I'd agree with you if it weren't for apps like [TextExpander](http://smilesoftware.com/TextExpander/index.html) or [aText](https://www.trankynam.com/atext/).
 What either of those apps allow me to do is setup a series of macros that I can run by typing some keys.
 For instance,